apache/druid/docs/ingestion/concurrent-append-replace.md

 <details><summary>Click here to read more about the lock types.</summary>

+Druid uses task lock

-When setting task lock types manually, you need to ensure the following:
+When setting task lock types manually, be aware of the following:

-- The append task (with `appendToExisting` set to `true`) has `taskLockType` set to `APPEND` in the task context.
-- The replace task (with `appendToExisting` set to `false`) has `taskLockType` set to `REPLACE` in the task context.
+- There are two task lock types: `APPEND` and `REPLACE`.
+The type of lock you use is determined by what you're trying to accomplish.
 - The segment granularity of the append task is equal to or finer than the segment granularity of the replace task.

-Additionally, keep the following in mind:

-- Concurrent append and replace fails if the task with the `APPEND` lock uses a coarser segment granularity than the task with the `REPLACE` lock.
+- Concurrent append and replace fails if the task with `APPEND` lock uses a coarser segment granularity than the task with the `REPLACE` lock.
 For example, if the `APPEND` task uses a segment granularity of YEAR and the `REPLACE` task uses a segment granularity of MONTH, you should not use concurrent append and replace.
 -  Only a single task can hold a `REPLACE` lock on a given interval of a datasource.
   - Multiple tasks can hold `APPEND` locks on a given interval of a datasource and append data to that interval simultaneously.

 #### Add a task lock type to your ingestion job